fish5421/zillow_bulk_upload_landing_page/scratchpad.md

 [ ] Test the build to ensure all type errors are resolved [ ] Review any remaining ESLint warnings or errors
 [ ] Consider adding documentation about type handling for future reference

+## Subdirectory Move Plan
+[X] 1.
+Understand the current routing structure.
+[ ] 2.
+Identify the files related to the landing page.
+[X] 3.
+Modify the routing configuration to serve the landing page from the root.
+    [X] 3.1 Move the contents of `/app/landing` to `/app`.
+    [X] 3.2 Update any necessary imports or references.
+[X] 4.
+Test the changes.
+[X] 5.
+Update the scratchpad with lessons learned.

+# Serve the Landing Page from Its Own Root

+## Task
+Change the landing page to serve from its own root.

+## Plan
+[X] 1.
+Understand the current routing structure.
+[X] 2.
+Identify the files related to the landing page.
+[X] 3.
+Modify the routing configuration to serve the landing page from the root.
+[X] 4.
+Test the changes.
+[X] 5.
+Update the scratchpad with lessons learned.

+## Lessons